Title: First Came Forever (The Angelheart Saga I)

 Backpacking with her high school friends, Erica Lindell’s life takes a thrilling new turn.
 Meeting the fascinating Sasha Ailes, she can’t help but fall completely and irrevocably in love with him.
 When he feels the same way about her, Erica finds herself drawn into a fairytale love story that will set her life on a new direction.
 But Sasha has kept his true identity a secret.
 Finding out who he really is, Erica must overcome the betrayal and make the hardest choice of her life.
 Can she give up her own dreams to live in his world, or leave and lose him forever?

 First Came Forever is an enchanting, heart-wrenching story about finding true love and the devastating consequences it can lead to.
 What price is too high to pay, even for love?
-My review:

 Before I begin the actual review, let me state how much time it took me to literally finish reading the book – a day!
 And no, not even 24 hours; not even half of that.
 It took me around 4 hours!
 Once I started with it, I could not ear to keep it down!

 First Came Forever was a hauntingly beautiful contemporary story – and that is not a word I generally use for contemporary novels.
 It has the perfect amount of seasonings of drama, romance, high school romance, and comes with the best imaginable Prince a girl could ever wish for.

 One must assume that for a reader to not be able to put down a book, the beginning must be great!
 And it is.
 The early chapters are a treat for those who love to travel – it certainly was for me.
 The writing is so visual – the imagery vivid and so real.
 Our protagonists are also two very mature persons and I really like that.
 Especially considering the female protagonist Erica, she is not the damsel-in-distress; completely the opposite in fact.
 Their relationship is also basically a trope of the older guy-younger girl that I really love.